Mission & Purpose

 Natalie Wilkerson works as the Director of Clinical Applications at Piedmont Healthcare in Atlanta.
 Prior to joining Piedmont Heathcare in 2013, she worked for over 15 years in IT at Henry Medical Center.
 Natalie received a BBA with a major in Business Information Systems from Georgia College.

-Jessica Youngblood is the HR & Recruiting Manager at Sogeti USA, the Technology and Engineering Services Division of Capgemini America, Inc. She received her BBA from Georgia Southern University in 2013.
+Jessica Youngblood is a Business Development Executive at Sogeti USA, the Technology and Engineering Services Division of Capgemini America, Inc. She has worked with Capgemini in various roles since receiving her BBA from Georgia Southern University in 2013.